opcaic/docs/intro/adding-new-game-modules.rst

 Deploying of the game module is done simply by copying the game module directory to *modules directory* on worker machines (the ``/var/opcaic/modules/`` directory from :ref:`installation-instructions`).
-The platform should detect existence of the new game module automatically.
+The worker component will detect the addition of the new game module automatically.
+You should be able to see the newly deployed game module under *available games* listed for each connected worker inside *System* tab in the web application's administration section.

 If the game module requires additional software, make sure it is also installed on the worker machine and accessible to the user under which the worker process is running.

-The OPCAIC platform does not require the game module to be present on all workers in order to function properly.
+The OPCAIC platform does not require every game module to be present on all workers in order to function properly.
 It is possible to e.g. deploy the new module only on one worker during testing, and then deploy it on other workers later.
-However, it is up to the administrator to make sure that all workers use the same version of the game module.
+However, it is up to the platform administrators to ensure that all workers use the same version of the game module.

 ***************************